kim-marcel/basic_neural_network/README.md

 If you have any other suggestions on what should be done, feel free to open an issue or add it to this list.

+If you want to contribute by implementing any of these features or your own ideas please do so and send me a pull request.

 ## Libraries & Tools used in this project

 - [EJML](https://www.ejml.org) used for Matrix math